Labyrinths & Liontaurs

 Details

-Introduction: Originally the soldiers of the sphinx empire, liontaurs went back to their nomadic hunter and herder roots after the empire fell.
-Forced to retreat by expansionistic humans, liontaurs are now most likely found in dry lands and savannahs, where their natural talents serve them well.
+Introduction: Originally the "hands" of the sphinx empire, liontaurs went back to their nomadic hunter and herder roots after the empire fell.
+Choosing to cede ground to expansionistic humans, liontaurs are now most likely found in dry lands and savannahs, where their natural talents serve them well.
 As is often the case for cultures that live on the edge of survival, under conditions of harsh competition, in which wits and strength are paramount, they make necessity into virtue.
 Liontaurs must hunt and fight to stay alive, so they glorify bravery, persistence, and helping those in need.
-Their success at carving out a niche and thriving is evident in their noble nature.
+Their success at carving out a niche and thriving is evident in their noble nature, for they are respected by all other peoples.

 Rules